provenance-io/provenance/x/metadata/spec/01_concepts.md

 ## Indexes

-Indexes are specially formatted key/value pairs used to find associated things.
+Indexes are specially formatted entries in the kvstore used to find associated things.

+The keys contain all of the relevant information.
-The keys are byte arrays with three parts:
+They are byte arrays with three parts:
-1. Index type
+1. Type byte: A single byte representing the type of index.
-1. Address of the starting thing in the association
+1. Part 1: Address of the starting thing in the association.
-1. Address of the thing to find
+1. Part 2: Address of the entry to find.

+The values are always a single byte: `0x01`.

+The general use of them is to create a prefix using the type byte and part 1.
+Then use that prefix to iterate over all keys with that same prefix.
+During iteration, remove the prefix from the current entry's key in order to get the key of the thing to find.